liamc1994/docs/docs/cast-About.md

 ## Where can I find more about the Cast project?
 You can read more about Cast in its [documentation](https://cast.readme.io/docs).
 We thank Readme.io for sponsoring Cast!

+## How to spell Cast?
+Cast is spelled `Cast`.
+The first letter is uppercase the other ones lowercase.
+Cast comes from uni*cast* or broad*cast*.
+Cast is not an abbreviation, so spelling it all caps is not appropriate.